-Hazardous waste determination:
+Hazardous waste determination: Safety Data Sheets may be used to ensure waste is not Hazardous, however a chemical analysis is still necessary to determine the waste meets a facility’s waste acceptance plan.

 Additional analyses: any additional parameter required as a condition of a permit or required by the facility managing the waste.
 This includes Form U parameters for the annual update if the management facility is in Pennsylvania.
+The Form U lists wastes that are exempt from chemical analysis.
+If a waste is required to be have a chemical analysis for a Form U, it also requires a chemical analysis for a Form 26R.

 REFERENCES